ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       *Composite reflectivity at f006 shows storm gathering strength*

-At forecast hour 12, the ``test_expt`` plot again shows some areas of high composite reflectivity in dark red, whereas the ``control`` plot shows an overall decrease in composite reflectivity values.
+At forecast hour 12, the ``test_expt`` plot again shows some areas of high composite reflectivity in dark red, whereas the ``control`` plot shows an overall decrease in composite reflectivity values compared to f006.
 In short, ``test_expt`` suggests that the storm will still be going strong at 06z on June 15, 2019, whereas the ``control`` suggests that the storm will begin to let up.

 .. figure:: _static/plots/refc_diff_regional_f012.png
       :align: center